meta-llama/llama-stack/README.md

 # llama-toolchain

 This repo contains the API specifications for various components of the Llama Stack as well implementations for some of those APIs like model inference.

-The Stack consists of toolchain-apis and agentic-apis.
-This repo contains the toolchain-apis
+The Llama Stack consists of toolchain-apis and agentic-apis.
+This repo contains the toolchain-apis.

 ## Installation

-You can install this repository as a [package](https://pypi.org/project/llama-toolchain/) by just doing `pip install llama-toolchain`
+You can install this repository as a [package](https://pypi.org/project/llama-toolchain/) with `pip install llama-toolchain`

 If you want to install from source: